 </div>

-In this template code, we have set a unique ID for each comment item,id="comment-{{item.Id}}"and added a like button on it.data-comment-id="{{item.Id}}"The custom attribute, used to store the comment ID.
-In addition, we wrap the like count with a tag and assign<span>a tag and assignvote-countThe class name, convenient for subsequent updates of this value through JavaScript.{{item.VoteCount}}This is the number of likes that come with the comment list tag of the safe CMS.
+In this template code, we set a unique ID for each comment item (id="comment-{{item.Id}}") and added a like button on itdata-comment-id="{{item.Id}}"The custom attribute is used to store the comment ID.
+Moreover, we wrap the like count in a<span>tag and assign avote-countThe class name, convenient for updating this value later through JavaScript.{{item.VoteCount}}It is the like count that comes with the Anqi CMS comment list tag.

-To implement the comment like function
+To implement the comment like function.

-The following is a JavaScript code implemented using jQuery, which you can place in the template file.</body>Before the label, or in a separate JavaScript file:
+The following is a JavaScript code implemented using jQuery, you can place it in the template file.</body>Before the tag, or in a separate JavaScript file:

 <script src="https://cdn.bootcdn.net/ajax/libs/jquery/3.6.0/jquery.min.js"></script>